-It has been almost 12 years since Madeleine McCann went missing from a holiday apartment in Praia da Luz, a Portuguese resort, on 3rd May 2007, while her parents were dining with friends at a tapas restaurant mere feet away.
+It has been 15 years since Madeleine McCann went missing from a holiday apartment in Praia da Luz, a Portuguese resort, on 3rd May 2007, while her parents were dining with friends at a tapas restaurant mere feet away.
 She was only a few days away from her fourth birthday when it happened.
 She has never been found; there is no one in prison; there’s not even a notable suspect or clear theory.
-And yet, over a decade later, her story rarely drops out of the news headlines.
+And yet, all this time later, her story rarely drops out of the news headlines.
 So why are we all so completely fascinated with this case?

 The sheer amount of (often conflicting) information out there might be part of the reason why we’re all so quick to absorb any information about Madeleine McCann.
 First of all, there are no obvious answers to be found anywhere.
 Not even from Madeleine’s parents.
 They said they were checking on their children regularly, but did they go into the apartment or just look in through the window?
 Why didn’t they use the crèche that was available?
 What kind of parents leave their children alone in an unlocked apartment, anyway?
 Were the McCanns irresponsible, or were they responsible— for their daughter’s death?